RiotGamesMinions/motherbrain/PLUGINS.md

 end
 ```

-This will default to 'webserver.version'.
+This will default to the 'webserver.version' attribute, seen in recipes as `node[:webserver][:version]`.
 Declaring this will allow you to use the `mb plugin upgrade` command:

 ```sh
 mb myface upgrade --components webserver:1.2.3